 Secure all ducts to roof curb and building structure on vertical discharge units.
 Do not connect ductwork to unit.
 For horizontal applications, unit is provided with flanges on the horizontal openings.
 All ductwork should be secured to the flanges.
-Insulate and weatherproof all external ductwork, joints, and roof openings with counter flashing and mastic in accordance with applicable codes.
+Insulate and weatherproof all external accordance with applicable codes.